shawshanck/picture-in-picture/README.md

 If you want to share your experiences, feel free to contact.

 ### Supporting me :hearts:
-Your donations can also help me to get into good resources and books for studying and improving my skills.
+Your donations can also help me access good resources for studying and improving my skills.

 <p align="left">